Jaspreet Ranjit

 Los Angeles, CA 90089

 Previously, I was a Research Assistant in the Vision, Language and Learning Lab, working with Prof. Vicente Ordóñez - Rice Univ. and Tianlu Wang - Meta Research on exploring gender biases in Visual Recognition Models.
 I was also a member of the Link Lab under the mentorship of Prof. Madhur Behl - Univ. of Virginia where I researched methodologies for better traffic scene understanding that contribute to the safety of autonomous vehicles.
-In my internship at Vimeo, I developed a framework to identify biases in search and recommendation models and prototyped Learning to Rank models for video based search.

 I graduated with my Master’s in Computer Science from the University of Virginia in December 2021.
 I received my Bachelor of Science at the University of Virginia in Computer Science as a Rodman Scholar.
 Here is a link to my curriculum vitae.